The Creative Entrepreneur’s Three Jobs: Maker, Manager and Marketeer

 Or to put the work another way: making, managing and marketeering.

-Or yet another way: being the creative crafter, the creative director, the creative promoter in your business.
-The easiest way to think about this, as you go through your day’s work, is to imagine yourself donning three different hats for the three different roles.
+Or yet another way: being the creative crafter, the creative director and the creative promoter in your business.

 [Go here to join a Facebook group organized around these three principles where, each Monday, we set creative intentions wearing each hat.
 And each Friday we return to note our accomplishments that week.]